reduxjs/redux/docs/tutorials/essentials/part-1-overview-concepts.md

 #### React-Redux

-Redux can integrate with any UI framework, and is most frequently used with React. [**React-Redux**](https://react-redux.js.org/) is our official package that lets your React components interact with a Redux store by reading pieces of state and dispatching actions to update the store.
+Redux can integrate with any UI framework and is most frequently used with React. [**React-Redux**](https://react-redux.js.org/) is our official package that lets your React components interact with a Redux store by reading pieces of state and dispatching actions to update the store.

 #### Redux Toolkit

 [**Redux Toolkit**](https://redux-toolkit.js.org) is our recommended approach for writing Redux logic.
 It contains packages and functions that we think are essential for building a Redux app.
-Redux Toolkit builds in our suggested best practices, simplifies most Redux tasks, prevents common mistakes, and makes it easier to write Redux applications.
+Redux Toolkit builds on our suggested best practices, simplifies most Redux tasks, prevents common mistakes, and makes it easier to write Redux applications.

 #### Redux DevTools Extension

 The [**Redux DevTools Extension**](https://github.com/zalmoxisus/redux-devtools-extension) shows a history of the changes to the state in your Redux store over time.
-This allows you to debug your applications effectively, including using powerful techniques like "time-travel debugging".
+This allows you to debug your applications effectively, including using powerful techniques like "time-travel debugging."

 ## Redux Terms and Concepts